The Scent of Winter Roses

 And it was a bitter battle.

 But every now and then there was respite.
 Every now and then unconsciousness would take him and he would be blissfully unaware.
 Sometimes he even dreamed.
 Mostly it was of running through the woods, agitated and anxious.
 Those were less restful, but there was a certain comfort to them.
-It was like he was proclaiming that he was still here, and still alive.
+It was like being reassured that he was still here, and still alive.

 He opened his eyes.
 It was early morning, the light soft and pale.
 A cool breeze wafted in through the window of his chamber, bringing with it the heady but gentle scent of blue winter roses.
 It was pleasant, and even welcome, and he drew in a great lungful.
 He could distantly feel the ache from wounds he had begun to believe were mortal.
 He tested his limbs, wary of the pain he knew such movement should be causing.
 When he found they were wholly at his command, he slowly pulled himself up.
 He head spun ever so slightly, but it quickly dispelled when he paused, propped up on his elbows.
 After a moment he sank back down again, resting his weary body for a moment.
 He was so tired….then he tried again.